brewsci/homebrew-science/.github/ISSUE_TEMPLATE.md

-This tap is archived.
+This tap is not maintained.
 Please consider opening a pull request to migrate this formula to Homebrew/core or a different tap within the [Brewsci organization](https://github.com/brewsci).
 Please open an issue if you are interested in creating and maintaining a new tap within the Brewsci organization.

 # Hosting Your Own Tap